Severson-Group/AMDC-Firmware/ip_repo/amdc_gpio_mux_1.0/README.md

 # AMDC IP: `amdc_gpio_mux_1.0`

-This IP core is a mux for the GPIO lines on the IsoSPI ports.
+This IP core is a mux for the GPIO lines on the IsoSPI (GPIO) ports.
 It allows remapping of internal FPGA device driver signals from internal device IP's to either of the two IsoSPI ports.
 ## Features

 - Remap IsoSPI ports GPIO lines